lahari-Durga/hotel-room-reservation/README.md

 - **Horizontal travel:** 1 minute per adjacent room on the same floor
 - **Vertical travel:** 2 minutes per floor
-- Total travel time = vertical + horizontal distance
+- Total travel time = vertical distance + horizontal distance

 ---

 ## 📌 Booking Logic

-1. Maximum of **5 rooms** per booking
+1. A maximum of **5 rooms** can be booked at a time.
-2. Priority is given to rooms on the **same floor**
+2. Priority is given to booking rooms on the **same floor**.
-3. If unavailable:
+3. If insufficient rooms are available on one floor:
-   - Rooms are selected across floors
+   - Rooms are selected across floors.
-   - Allocation minimizes combined vertical and horizontal travel time
+   - Allocation minimizes combined vertical and horizontal travel time.
-4. Once booked, rooms become unavailable
+4. Once booked, rooms are marked unavailable for future bookings.

 ---

 ## 🖥 Application Features

-- Input to enter number of rooms
+- Input to enter number of rooms to book
 - **Book Rooms** button
 - **Random Occupancy** simulation
-- **Reset** to clear all bookings
+- **Reset** button to clear all bookings
-- Visual floor-wise room layout
+- Visual floor-wise room layout showing available and booked rooms

 ---